How can we help you today?

 On macOS 11 Big Sur and later versions

-1. Use the Spotlight search to look for the Terminal app.
+1. Use Spotlight to search for the Terminal app.

 3. On the Terminal app, type sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder